Harish-731/Spam-detection/README.md

 # Spam-detection
-In this, I have used RNN model to identify messages that are spam.
+In this, I have used RNN, Random forest, and 1D CNN model to identify messages that are spam.